Chair Pad Sling

 WHAT IS THIS PRODUCT?

-Click here to view the full range of Hoist Slings.
+Click here to view the full range of hoist slings.

 WHO IS THIS PRODUCT SUITABLE FOR?

-- Comfortable for small to large Patients.
+- Suitable for small to large patients.

 BRIEF INSTRUCTIONS FOR USE